ScruffyTheMoose/TTT_ML/README.md

 The sample data generator notebook is located here along with the data sets it has been used to build.
 These datasets are structured so that they are easy to use with Pandas.

 ### Tests folder
 You can ignore this.
-We need to test basic functions every time we change up things about the main TicTacToe module, and we use these tests to do it quickly.
+We need to test basic functions every time we change up things about the main TTT module, and we use these tests to do it quickly.

 #### TicTacToe.py
 This python file contains two classes:
-- Board: class which contains a functioning tic tac toe game
+- Board: class which contains a functioning TTT game
-- GameTools: contains the random match generator and a few other tools for working with tic tac toe boards
+- GameTools: contains the random match generator and a few other tools for working with TTT boards

 #### play.py
 If you want to play the game against another human player through your command line, you can run this file.
 We aim to use this module later on so a person can play against an AI.